Online Wildlife Photography Critique & Portfolio Review | Ronen Tivony

 Is a wildlife photography image review suitable for beginners?

 Yes, with an important distinction.
-These sessions are structured critiques, not foundational photography lessons, they’re most valuable when you have a body of work to review and specific questions or frustrations you want to address.
-Serious beginners who have completed an introductory workshop, understand their camera’s basic controls, and have started shooting in the field will benefit considerably.
-If you’re still learning the basics of exposure and focus, a one-on-one field workshop may be a better starting point, with an image review to follow.
+These sessions are structured critiques, not foundational photography lessons.
+They are most valuable when you have a body of work to review and specific questions or frustrations you want to address.
+Serious beginners who have completed an introductory workshop, understand their camera's basic controls, and have started shooting in the field will benefit considerably.
+If you are still learning the basics of exposure and focus, a one-on-one field workshop may be a better starting point, with an image review to follow.

 How do I prepare, and what images should I share in advance?